jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Viewpoint and style invariant

 Another challenge for deep learning is to handle viewpoint and style variant.
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
 It is un-imaginable that children read this large amount of sample to learn digits.
-In many visualization problems, we argument data with different orientation, perspective (viewpoint) or style (stroke size) to build a more generalized model.
+In many visualization problems, we argument data with different perspective (viewpoint) or style (lighting condition).
 With pose information as part of the information extracted by capsules, we may build a more effective viewpoint and style invariant model that require less training data.

 ### Capsule